TobiasSekan/NetOdt/readme.md

 [All API calls can find here](./api.md)

 ## Upcoming features
-* Simple text align support (left, center, right)
+* Header and footer
+* Combinations of text style and text alignment
 * Text color support (foreground, background)
-* Data type support for table cells
+* Data type support for table cells (currency for `decimal`, ...)
 * ...

 ## Bugs report and feature requests